-There observed numerous examples of productivity slowdown after a financial crisis.
-The most notable is the Great Depression in the 1930s in the US and the similar depressions in that period in the major nations.
-Ohanian (2001) shows that there was a large productivity decline during the US Great Depression, which is unexplained by capital utilization or labor hoarding.
-Kehoe and Prescott (2007) drew our attention to the fact that many countries experienced a decade-long severe recessions, which they call the "great depressions" in the twentieth century.
-Papers in their book unanimously emphasize that the declines in the growth rate of total factor productivity was the primal cause of the great depressions.
+Numerous examples of productivity slowdown after a financial crisis have been observed.
+The most notable is the Great Depression in the 1930s in the US and similar depressions in that period in the major nations.
+Ohanian (2001) shows that there was a large productivity decline during the US Great Depression that is unexplained by capital utilization or labor hoarding.
+Kehoe and Prescott (2007) drew our attention to the fact that many countries experienced decade-long severe recessions, which they call the "great depressions" of the twentieth century.
+Papers in their book unanimously emphasize that declines in the growth rate of total factor productivity were the primary cause of these great depressions.

 Another example of a decade-long recession after a financial crisis is the 1990s in Japan.
-The growth rates of the gross domestic product (GDP) and the total factor productivity (TFP) in the 1990s are both lower than in the 1980s.
-Figure 1 shows the GDP along with the potential capacity, which has an apparent kink at the beginning of the 1990s, when huge asset-price bubbles burst in the stock market and the real estate market.
+The growth rates of gross domestic product (GDP) and total factor productivity (TFP) in the 1990s were both lower than in the 1980s.
+Figure 1 shows the GDP and the potential capacity in Japan.
+The kink in the beginning of the 1990s is apparent, when huge assetprice bubbles burst in the stock and real estate markets.
 See Figure 2 for asset prices in Japan in the 1990s.
-Table 1 shows various estimates of TFP growth rate in Japan.
-Hayashi and Prescott (2002) emphasize that the growth of TFP slowed down in the 1990s in Japan.2 One notable feature in the 1990s is significant decrease in entries of new firms and increase in exits.
-See Figure 3 for comparison of entry and exit of firms between Japan and the US.
+Table 1 shows various estimates of the TFP growth rate in Japan.
+Hayashi and Prescott (2002) emphasize that the growth of TFP slowed down in the 1990s in Japan.2 One notable feature in the 1990s is the significant decrease in entries and increase in exits of firms.
+See Figure 3 for a comparison of entry and exit of firms between Japan and the US.
 In the literature, the procyclicality of net entry is well known (Bilbiie, Ghironi, and Melitz 2007).
 Net entry also contributes significantly to TFP growth for US manufacturing establishments (Bartelsman and Doms 2000).
-Nishimura, Nakajima and Kiyota (2005) argue that malfunctioning of entry and exit contributes substantially to a fall in Japan's TFP in the late 1990s.
-Another characteristic in the 1990s in Japan was the persistently lingering nonperforming loans (NPLs) in the banking sector.
-The NPLs were the excess debt for nonfinancial firms in mainly real-estate, wholesale, retail, and construction sectors.
-Figure 4 shows development in the amount of the NPLs in Japan in the 1990s and the 2000s.
-The delayed disposal of the huge NPLs was seen as de facto subsidy to nonviable firms ("zombie lending").
-The zombie lending has been named as the cause of Japan's persistent recession (Peek and Rosengren 2005, and Caballero, Hoshi, and Kashyap 2008).
+Nishimura, Nakajima, and Kiyota (2005) argue that the malfunctioning of entry and exit contributes substantially to a fall in Japan's TFP in the late 1990s.
+Another characteristic of Japan in the 1990s was the persistently lingering nonperforming loans (NPLs) in the banking sector.
+The NPLs were the excess debt of nonfinancial firms, mainly in real estate, wholesale, retail, and construction.
+Figure 4 shows the amount of NPLs in Japan from 1992 through 2009.
+The delayed disposal of huge NPLs was seen as a de facto subsidy to nonviable firms ("zombie lending").
+This zombie lending has also been named as the cause of Japan's persistent recession (Peek and Rosengren 2005, and Caballero, Hoshi, and Kashyap 2008).